oda-hub/renku-graph-vis/README.md

 # renku-graph-vis plugin

+This Renku plugin offers an interactive visual representation of the project Knowledge Graph.
+You can access it through a CLI command or during an interactive Renku session.
+Moreover, the graph can be enriched with an ontology, providing valuable insights into its components.

 ## Graphical visualization of the graph

 Starting from the project Knowledge graph extracted from the renku project, it is queried to retrieve the needed information and generate an interactive graphical representation.